 The employment rate in the general population has been increasing gradually since 2012, at a much slower rate than for people with a mental illness.
 In Q1 2019/20, 76% of working age people in the general population were employed.
 The employment gap between people in the general population and people with a mental illness decreased from 46 percentage points in Q1 2007/08 to 27 percentage points in Q1 2019/20.
 This is a significant improvement, however further progress is needed to reduce the employment gap.

 People with severe or complex mental health needs tend to have their care coordinated under the Care Programme Approach (CPA).
 The term 'CPA' describes a framework introduced in 1991 to support and coordinate effective mental health care for people who are in contact with secondary mental health services.
 As part of the CPA, people should have regular care review meetings.
 Here we look at the proportion of adults (aged 18-69) in these meetings who are recorded as being employed.

-Between 2010-11 and 2015-16, annual data shows that the proportion of adults receiving secondary mental health services who are recorded as being employed decreased from 9.5% in 2010-11 to 6.7%.
+Between 2010-11 and 2015-16, annual data shows that the proportion of adults receiving secondary mental health services who are recorded as being employed decreased from 9.5% to 6.7%.
 Due to a change to the methodology, data pre- and post- 2013-14 are not directly comparable, but the proportion decreased in both time periods.
 The measure was not published in 2016-17 due to the quality and completeness of the data.
 There was a further change to the data set in 2017-18, and since then the proportion has increased from 7% to 8% in 2018-19.